 Kentucky also has a large manufacturing industry.
-Some of the most popular car models in the US like the Toyota Camry, Chevrolet Corvette and the Ford F-Series are assembled in the state.
+Some of the most popular car models in the US, such as the Toyota Camry, Chevrolet Corvette, and the Ford F-Series, are assembled in the state.
 In the fourth quarter of 2019, the economy grew at an annual rate of 2.3%, which was faster than the overall US growth rate of 2.1%.

 Here are some interesting small business statistics from the state of Kentucky:

 - There are 355,998 small businesses in Kentucky, approximately 99.3% of all businesses in the state.

 - 712,427 people are employed by small firms, representing 43.8% of all workers in the state.

 - Start-ups in Kentucky have a survival rate of 79.8%.

 - More than 630 small firms that have been severely affected by the COVID-19 pandemic have received over $20 million in grants since July 2020.
 A low-interest loan program is also available for small business owners.

 - Self-employed individuals with incorporated businesses have an average median income of $49,000, which is $27,000 more than those with unincorporated businesses.

 - In 2018, while reporting under the Community Reinvestment Act, Kentucky’s lending institutions gave out 58,098 loans under $100,000, for a cumulative value of $852.2 million.

 - There are 3,736 small business exporters in Kentucky that are responsible for 12.1% of the state’s $30.3 billion worth of export revenue.